maffeidardis/predictive-model-financial-market/README.md

 # predictive-model-financial-market
-Predictive algorithm for closing stock prices, based on LSTM Network Model.
+Predictive algorithm for closing stock prices, based on Machine Learning (LSTM Network Model).
 The Keras, Pandas and Numpy libs were used.